acherm/acherm.github.io/_posts/2026-03-03-PrintfOrientedProgrammingCodingAgents.md

 ## Printf-Oriented Programming

 [Printf-oriented programming (POP)](https://github.com/carlini/printf-tac-toe) is a brilliant paradigm invented by Nicholas Carlini for the [IOCCC 2020](https://www.ioccc.org/).
-The idea: encode a program in `printf`'s format string and arguments, exploiting specifiers like `%hhn` (write the byte count to a pointer) and `%.*s` (conditional output via precision) to implement memory access and control flow.
+The idea is to encode program behavior inside printf's format string and arguments.
+Using specifiers like %hhn to write the number of printed bytes to memory, together with positional parameters and dynamic width/precision modifiers (e.g., %2$d, %3$.*4$d), the format string updates state and drives the program's execution.
 One `printf` invocation becomes a tiny virtual machine.
 Carlini demonstrated this with [printf-tac-toe](https://github.com/carlini/printf-tac-toe): a fully playable tic-tac-toe where `printf` *is* the execution engine, not just the renderer.

 Can we go beyond tic-tac-toe?
 Can we scale POP to *chess*?
 Can coding agents master this esoteric paradigm?
 I gave the challenge to two agents: